awsdocs/aws-freertos-docs/doc_source/portingguide/testing-connect-iot.md

 1. In the navigation pane, choose **Settings**\.

-   Your AWS IoT endpoint is displayed in **Endpoint**\.
+   Your AWS IoT endpoint is displayed in **Device data endpoint**\.
 It should look like `123456789012-ats.iot.us-east-1.amazonaws.com`\.
 Make a note of this endpoint\.

 1. In the navigation pane, choose **Manage**, and then choose **Things**\.